mustardandrew/muan-laravel-acl/README.md

 2) Add the service provider to your config/app.php file in section providers:

-> Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+> Laravel 5.5 uses Package Auto-Discovery, so does not require you to manually add the ServiceProvider.

 ```php
 'providers' => [